The fascinating journey through the history of security: Since when have insurance policies really existed?

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

 The topic in brief and concise terms

-Uncovering origins: First risk sharing over 5,000 years ago
+Uncovering origins: first risk-sharing over 5,000 years ago

-Request an individual risk analysis now: Have your insurance situation checked free of charge and receive concrete suggestions for optimisation.
+Request an individual risk analysis now: have your insurance situation reviewed free of charge and receive specific optimisation suggestions.

 More useful links